Q: I received an error message that says, “Available seats are reserved and you do not meet the reserve capacity criteria”. What does this mean?

 A: If you are a Level I Student, click here.

 If you are a student in an upper-year Humanities program, your Advisement Report is the best resource for tracking your program.
-Based on your past and current courses, this report breaks down the program requirements that have been satisfied those that are still outstanding.
+Based on your past and current courses, this report breaks down the program requirements that have been satisfied and those that are still outstanding.
 You can find your Advisement Report through the following steps:

 - Go to your Mosaic Student Centre